 In Summary – DVR vs. NVR System

 Both systems record video data and are reliable.
 Although in the past the video quality of DVR systems lagged behind comparable NVR systems, today this gap is significantly lessened.
-The differences between DVR and NVR systems come down to the cost, how the data is transmitted, and type of cameras.
+The difference between DVR and NVR systems come down to the cost, how the data is transmitted, and type of cameras.
 NVR systems tend to have better picture quality, as well as easier installation, increased flexibility, and native support for audio on every camera that has a microphone.
 However, NVR systems also tend to be quite a bit more expensive than comparable DVR systems, which is an important consideration for the budget conscious consumer.
 For people looking for a relatively straightforward security system, a DVR system will most likely be sufficient, especially if your property is already wired for a coaxial cable from an existing security system.
 If you need a top of the line, very flexible solution, an NVR based system will be best.
 At the end of the day, the deciding factor will be based on the specific security needs of your property.